 - Clear your cars from personal belongings.
 Your vehicle haulers or shipping company likely won't be responsible for theft, loss, or damage during transit.
 An auto shipping company may not accept your vehicle if it contains any personal items inside.

-- Clean your vehicle thoroughly before shipping.
-The cleaning must include the car's undercarriage.
+- Clean your vehicle thoroughly before shipping, including the undercarriage.
 The US Department of Agriculture requires no foreign soil to enter the US border.
-This is because dirt or soil on the ride may bring invasive pests or substances.
+Dirt or soil on the ride may bring invasive pests or substances.

 - Ensure your vehicle has 22.5 miles per gallon of combined fuel economy.
 The IRS may assess your vehicle for the gas guzzler tax if it is any shorter than that mark.